ismith1024/ismith1024.github.io/_posts/2019-04-09-Starbucks_Capstone.md

 ## Project Overview

+With mobile applications well into maturity as a platform, by 2019, businesses with large installed user bases can consider historic transaction records as a free source of very in-depth market research.
+This allows the business to precisely identify customer segmetns, and analyze each demographic segment's preferred interactions with the business,  Thie will allow the business to offer the user an improved and custom-tailored purchasing experience, increasing customer satisfaction, and will also allow the business to sell more product as a result.

 The project represents a simulation of the bahavior users of Starbucks' mobile app over a period of time in which users are sent promotional offers.
 The promotional offers fall into one of three types: buy-one-get-one-free ('BOGO'), informational, and discount.
 The parameters of each offer vary (some are valid for longer than others, some provide a greater reward), and the offers are made by way of different marketing channels – some combination of web, mobile, social, and email.
 However, there are only ten variations of these offers in total.

 The possible objectives of the exercise is quite open-ended.
 My implementation is based on a high-level observation of the data and business doman (marketing):